 However, Steem coin then touched a new high of $7.28 in January 2018.
 That’s a return of about 4,853% if we compare it with the price in January 2017, which was around $0.15.
 Not bad, eh?

 Like most other cryptocurrencies, the price of Steem crashed later in Q1 2018.
 Things haven’t looked up for Steem coin since then and it is trading at around $0.247 currently.

 Steem prices also typically go down because more Steem coins are added every day to reward creators and curators.
 The users who receive Steem also cash them out.
 This is one of the reasons for creating Steem Dollars and Steem Power, in addition to Steem.

 So, this is what the historical performance of Steem looks like.

-You now know what the Steem cryptocurrency is and how it is used to power the social media platform, Steemit.
-You also know how creators and curators play a central role on this blockchain-based platform which rewards the users for their contributions.
+Steem cryptocurrency can be used to power the social media platform - Steemit.
+Creators and curators play a central role on this blockchain-based platform the rewards the users for their contributions.

 Steem cryptocurrency is not as popular as Bitcoin or Ethereum, however, you can still easily purchase and trade it on Binance - trustful cryptocurrency exchange platform.

 Here are the steps to follow to get Steem coins: